 - 7,641 islands under three main geographical divisions from north to south: Luzon, Visayas, and Mindanao.

-- The Philippines is considered to be an emerging market and a newly industrialized country, which has an economy transitioning from being one based on agriculture to one based more on services and manufacturing.
+- The Philippines is considered an emerging market and a newly industrialized country with an economy transitioning from agriculture to one based on services and manufacturing.

 - Capital City: Manila City

 - Population: Approximately 100 million